Nels Running: Early life and education

 Running is a native of Frenchtown, Montana.
 When he left his hometown in 1960 to attend the United States Air Force Academy, he had never boarded an airplane.
 He graduated in 1964 with a Bachelor of Science in military science.

-His later education includes time spent at the Armed Forces Staff College at Norfolk, Virginia and participation with other senior officials in courses offered by Harvard University.
+His later education includes time spent at the Armed Forces Staff College in Norfolk, Virginia, and participation with other senior officials in courses offered by Harvard University.

 Military career

 Running flew 274 combat missions in the F-105 throughout his two tours of duty during the Vietnam War.
 He then became a member of the flight demonstration team United States Air Force Thunderbirds, flying the F-4E.
 Later, he commanded the Aggressor Squadron at Clark Air Base, which is in the Philippines.
 At the time of his retirement from the Air Force on August 1, 1997, Running had achieved over 3,800 hours in flight time.

 He has been honored with many major awards including a Distinguished Flying Cross with six oak leaf clusters, an Air Medal with 25 oak leaf clusters, and a Vietnam Service Medal with four bronze stars.